sssshi/academic-kickstart/content/post/project/index.md

     Save success

-## Building the CNN model and training it
+<font face="微软雅黑" size=5>3.2 Building the CNN model and training it

 In this step, I built the CNN model using keras lib and trained it